 2. If space-time is not infinitely divisible, there must be an instant when the arrow from a bow is in a fixed unmoving position.
 If so, how can many such instants beget movement?

 To deny the first paradox exposes one to the second and vice-versa.
 Zeno’s paradoxes resurface today as infinities in field equations, e.g. an electron as a dimensionless point has infinite mass and charge density unless one assumes other dimensions as string theory does.
-The infinities of quantum field theory were resolved by the mathematical trick of renormalization that makes the infinities of field theory go away by requiring particles to interact via other particles in what are called Yang-Mills interactions.
-Dirac described it as follows:
+Physics handles the infinities of quantum field theory by the mathematical trick of renormalization, that makes the infinities of field theory go away by requiring particles to interact via other particles in Yang-Mills interactions.
+Dirac described this tactic as follows:

 “Sensible mathematics involves neglecting a quantity when it turns out to be small – not neglecting it just because it is infinitely great and you do not want it!”